 The program is designed for students who have a strong background and interest in social science and humanities research that is focused on living individuals, cultures and social groups.
 Students will be trained in field research methods, and encouraged to develop analytic skills to interpret their research from interdisciplinary perspectives.
 The program is co-supported by the Columbia Center for Oral History.

-As one of the six sites in the Robert Wood Johnson Foundation's Health & Society Scholars Program, Columbia H&SS promotes innovative and interdisciplinary research in population health through the Scholars program, working groups and other internal funding, and public events.
+From 2004-2016, Columbia University and INCITE was one of the six sites in the Robert Wood Johnson Foundation's Health & Society Scholars Program, Columbia H&SS promotes innovative and interdisciplinary research in population health through the Scholars program, working groups and other internal funding, and public events.
 Co-directed by Peter Bearman (Sociology, INCITE), Bruce Link (Epidemiology and Sociomedical Sciences, Mailman School of Public Health) and Julien Teitler (Social Work), the program integrates faculty and Scholars in the health, behavioral, social, and environmental sciences.
 Columbia H&SS supports theoretically-informed and methodologically rigorous basic and applied research.
 The program fosters an intellectual environment open to unexpected insights from our juxtaposition of different disciplines and points of view; our cross-talk among research, policy, and advocacy; and our encounter with the stimulating and complex environment of New York City.

 The Social Sciences Summer at Columbia University is a non-degree program providing students with an understanding of the principles and skills to design and conduct social research.
 It encourages students to critically evaluate the methods, strategies and data used by social scientists and provides training in analysing a range of qualitative and quantitative methods.
 The program is structured for highly motivated students with interest in the social sciences and the research process.
 Students will work closely with faculty in daily seminars.
 The two and a half-week program culminates with a series of presentations of group research proposals, in which students will collaborate with each other and Columbia University faculty and staff to lay the groundwork for a larger research project.